How to Catch Environment Variable Errors Early

 API_TIMEOUT=30000

-3. Auto-scaling attempts to launch more instances
+3. Auto-scaling kicks in, launches more instances

 Scenario 3: The Subtle Security Issue